ONSdigital/ras-party/API.md

 <hr>

 * `POST /respondents/add-survey`
+    * Enrolls a respondent on a survey (discerned from enrolment code)
     * Must be prefaced with `/party-api/v1/` in url string (or current version).

 ##### Example JSON data for post